-Don’t forget the ever popular Airbnb, which is becoming a bit of a painful experience now in the US due to excess cleaning fees being added as well as state and bed taxes.
+Don’t forget vacation rentals, which are becoming a bit of a painful experience now in the US due to excess cleaning fees being added as well as state and bed taxes.

-We’ve found Airbnb to be the better deal if you are staying for several nights.
+We’ve found vacation rentals to be the better deal if you are staying for several nights.
 Cleaning fees are too high to justify one-night stays.
 It’s probably cheaper to find a hotel.

 Be sure to do your research to accurately compare costs.

-As mentioned, due to high population and tourist numbers it is wise to book your accommodation in advance, particularly if you are travelling in peak season or popular cities.
+As mentioned before, due to high population and tourist numbers it is wise to book your accommodation in advance, particularly if you are travelling in peak season or popular cities.